-- $38,400 to $19,000 reduction in annual infrastructure costs secured by overseeing outsourcing initiative to centralize web hosting functions.
+- $38,400 to $19,000 reduction in annual infrastructure costs by centralizing and outsourcing web hosting functions.

 - Reorganized and consolidated database hosting teams to centralize 168 Oracle database instances supporting nine enterprise constituent groups.

 Managed 20 Systems Administrators supporting 1,100+ enterprise servers.
 Combined system support for Unix, Linux, and Windows servers.
-Set up and managed strategic IT direction for projects, including workload and staff alignment.
+Established strategic IT direction for projects, including workload and staff alignment.

 - Spearheaded $1+ million purchase of a Solaris Enterprise Server System in support of ERP implementation project.

 - Combined three disparate Unix support teams into a single coordinated unit, turning around an under-performing group previously considered "unmanageable" into a successful team.

 Supervised a dedicated team to support emerging web unit.
 Innovative new group to support enterprise web systems.

 - Saved $975,000 by migrating university registration system from supercomputer-class hardware to 10 low-cost Intel-based Linux servers to improve system reliability and performance.
 First use of Linux in the University enterprise.